tarmot/lessnmore/README.md

 2. For the shortest URLs possible, upload the contents of this directory to your domain's root public folder.

+3. Visit http://doma.in/install.php to create the necessary database tables.
+(Watch for errors.)

-3. Visit http://doma.in/-/ to log in & start using Lessn More!
+4. Visit http://doma.in/-/ to log in & start using Lessn More!
 	Be sure to grab the bookmarklets.
-(The required database table is created automatically the first time you visit Lessn).

 **NOTE:** If your Lessn'd urls aren't working you probably didn't upload the .htaccess file.
 Enable "Show invisible files" in your FTP application.
 It's also possible that your host doesn't like